AnthonyAndroulakis/ipyniivue_notes/ideas.md

 What would work completely, is to verify that volumes added on the backend are valid.

 Although...technically...a user could just add a duplicate id to the volumes array and break stuff that way...so...whats the solution then?

+# loadvolumefromurl + loadmeshfromurl
+2 ways to implement:
+1. send msg with url(s) to frontend and have frontend load in the data -> update backend (might not be very good for future function implementations)
+2. have path support urls (for serialization...it just converts to data every time? is this really a good idea?)

+3. or...3rd option, change the format of volumes + meshes so that it contains path + data, and so path doesnt get serialized as {name:..., data:...} but instead path is just path string and data gets set on initialization.
+(I think this + a combination of idea 2 is best).